UberSardo/FAIRness-and-provenance-across-biomedical-research-processes-NGS-and-Tissue-engineering/README.md

 -for RNA extraction "https://www.protocols.io/view/ncov-2019-sequencing-protocol-v2-bp2l6n26rgqe/v2?version_warning=no"

--for libraries "extractionhttps://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/illumina_prep/illumina-dna-prep-reference-guide-1000000025416-10.pdf" adjusted with "https://www.medrxiv.org/content/10.1101/2021.01.22.21250285v1"
+-for libraries extraction "https://support.illumina.com/content/dam/illumina-support/documents/documentation/chemistry_documentation/illumina_prep/illumina-dna-prep-reference-guide-1000000025416-10.pdf" adjusted with "https://www.medrxiv.org/content/10.1101/2021.01.22.21250285v1"

 Tissue Engingeering
 Cardiac tissue model engineering where a mature cardiac tissue is produced starting from cell isolation and scaffold preparation to incubation and maturation with final  assay performed at the University of Basel from the Cardiac Surgery and Tissue Engineering Group.